CIOs/CTOs Handbook to Set the IT Priorities Right for 2022

-The IBM as400 / i-series is equipped with a web server and applications intended to support e-commerce tasks like (order management, tracking orders, customer support, vendor, and warehouse management).
-The IBM as/400 iSeries comes with firewall capabilities and can handle internet serving for a medium-sized company.
+The IBM as400 / i-series is equipped with a web server and applications intended to support e-commerce tasks like order management, tracking orders, customer support, vendor, and warehouse management.
+The IBM as/400 iSeries comes with firewall capabilities and has the capability handle multiple visitors at a time without downtime.

 Java Application Development: